 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Blood pressure regulation is the main function of renin.
 It works together with angiotensin and aldosterone to manage the levels of sodium and potassium in your body.
+Each part of your renin-angiotensin-aldosterone system has a function.
+As a result of the system’s actions, your kidneys retain water and salt, increasing the amount of water in your body.
+This increases your blood pressure.

-Renin is released into your bloodstream when your blood pressure drops too low or when there’s not enough sodium in your body.
+Your kidneys release renin into your bloodstream when your blood pressure drops too low or when there’s not enough sodium in your body.
 Specifically, renin secretion happens when:

 Not exactly.
 On its own, renin doesn’t affect your blood pressure.
 Instead, it works together with angiotensin and aldosterone to accomplish this.
-Angiotensin narrows your blood vessels and aldosterone causes your kidneys to retain water and salt.
+Angiotensin narrows your blood vessels, and aldosterone causes your kidneys to retain water and salt.
 This increases the amount of fluid in your body and raises your blood pressure.

 Advertisement